-The cutting head rotor has been balanced prior to fitting; this will ensure a vibration free cutting unit.
+The cutting head rotor is balanced prior to leaving the factory; this will ensure a vibration free cutting unit.

-Should the rotor become blocked for any reason, hit an obstacle, loose a blade or blades, the rotor may be put into a state of unbalance.
+Should the rotor become 'blocked' for any reason, hit an obstacle, loose a blade or blades, the rotor may be put into a state of unbalance.
 This will result in vibration from the rotor being transmitted through the head.
-Should this happen stop immediately, as to continue may have serious consequences.
+If this should occur stop immediately; to continue may have serious consequences.